pytorch/ios-demo-app/HelloWorld-CoreML/README.md

 ```ruby
 pod update
 ```
 Now open the `HelloWorld.xcworkspace` in XCode, select your device and launch it (cmd + R).
-If everything works well, we should see a wolf picture on the simulator screen along with the prediction results.
+If everything works well, you should see a wolf picture on the simulator screen along with the prediction results.